llnl/benchmarks/docs/31_sparta/sparta.rst

 Characteristics
 ===============

-The goal is to utlize the specified version of SPARTA (see :ref:`SPARTAApplicationVersion`) that runs the benchmark problem (see :ref:`SPARTAProblem`) correctly (see :ref:`SPARTACorrectness` if changes are made to SPARTA) for the SSI and SSNI problems (see
+The goal is to utilize the specified version of SPARTA (see :ref:`SPARTAApplicationVersion`) that runs the benchmark problem (see :ref:`SPARTAProblem`) correctly (see :ref:`SPARTACorrectness` if changes are made to SPARTA) for the SSI and SSNI problems (see